-This article was originally published in The MJ.
+This blog has been adapted from our article originally published in The MJ.

 Barely a week goes by without another headline about the increase in demand for Education, Health and Care Plans (EHCPs) and the extraordinary pressure this is putting on local High Needs systems.
 (Use of the term ‘High Needs’ covers children with special educational needs and disabilities or SEND, children in alternative educational provision, and children who have been excluded from school.)

 Some councils are facing cumulative deficits of over £80 million as a result.
 Perhaps what is even more extraordinary is that – despite the ever-increasing levels of demand and cost – many parents of children with SEND describe a constant battle to get the support they need, and are often deeply dissatisfied with the responses they receive across the High Needs system.